 - 1. The separation distance is allowed to be reduced to 3 feet (914 mm) for storage not exceeding 6 feet (1829 mm) in height. - 2.
-The separation distance is allowed to be reduced when the fire official determines that no hazard to the | | adjoining property exists. - 315.3.1 Storage beneath overhead projections from buildings.
-To the extent required by the code the building was constructed under, when buildings are required to be protected by automatic sprinklers, the outdoor storage, display and handling of combustible materials under eaves, canopies or other projections or overhangs is prohibited except where automatic sprinklers are installed under such eaves, canopies or other projections or overhangs. - 315.3.2 Height.
-Storage in the open shall not exceed 20 feet (6096 mm) in height.
+The separation distance is allowed to be reduced when the fire official determines that no hazard to the adjoining property exists. - 315.3.1 Storage beneath overhead projections from buildings.
+To the extent required by the code the building was constructed under, when buildings are required to be protected by automatic sprinklers, the outdoor storage, display and handling of combustible materials under eaves, canopies or other projections or overhangs is prohibited except where automatic sprinklers are installed under such eaves, canopies or other projections or overhangs.